Leading and recommended barrister in London

 - Professional service

 - Widely recognised and awarded

 Being accused of a crime can be extremely distressing.
-Not only can such allegations severely impact your reputation and livelihood, your liberty may also be at stake.
+Not only can such allegations severely impact your reputation and livelihood, but your freedom may also be at stake.
 If you are facing a criminal allegation, you need access to the very best legal representation.
 I can defend you on a full range of criminal matters, including fraud, violence, drugs, money laundering and terrorism.

 - R v.
-Ing – large scale conspiracy to steal high value motor vehicles and then use parts to repair salvage vehicles – defendant was the only one to be acquitted
+Ing – large scale conspiracy to steal high-value motor vehicles and then use parts to repair salvage vehicles – defendant was the only one to be acquitted

 - R v.
 Yaseen – largest ever seizure of class A drugs in South Wales, conspiracy to supply class A drugs

 - R v.
-Khan – conspiracy to steal and ring high performance vehicle, defendant acquitted of lesser conspiracy
+Khan – conspiracy to steal and ring high-performance vehicle, defendant acquitted of lesser conspiracy

 - R v.
 Kula – conspiracy to supply class A drugs and possession of firearms offences, lead counsel, defendant acquitted

 - R v.
 Brown – defendant acquitted following defence of duress in relation to firearm offences